maddie35/TakeHome/Phase1Audit.md

 **Fix:** rewrite the intro along the lines of "This guide walks you through setting up and using Claude's connector integrations to enhance your workflow," and drop the list unless user data supports keeping it — in which case apply it everywhere.

-### i.
+### j.
 "Desktop extensions" is mostly context in a section of task pages

 The page is conceptual where the other articles in the section are more procedural.
 Also, its closing "Getting started" section has only 1 hyperlink.